Working With Files and Directories

 Listing vs. Finding

-can be made to do similar things given the right options, but under normal circumstances,ls
+lsandfindcan be made to do similar things given the right options, but under normal circumstances,lslists everything it can, whilefindsearches for things with certain properties and shows them.

 As we said earlier,